 COVID-19 lockdowns impacted teachers and students worldwide, forcing classes to shift to virtual and hybrid learning environments.

-Canva for Education, launched earlier this year — a tailored solution for classrooms featuring Canva’s premium design tools and an extended library of free assets including fonts, photos, illustrations, and stickers — saw rapid uptake as online learning and virtual classrooms became the new norm.
+Canva for Education(opens in a new tab or window), launched earlier this year — a tailored solution for classrooms featuring Canva’s premium design tools and an extended library of free assets including fonts, photos, illustrations, and stickers — saw rapid uptake as online learning and virtual classrooms became the new norm.

 Over 8 million teachers and students use Canva every month across 90,000 educational institutions.
 And monthly student usage has more than doubled since August 2020.